 As a general rule, what you eat should be different depending on the training demands for that day (or when you are preparing for the race itself) to promote sufficient fuelling and recovery.
 Discover what to eat on different training days with our training meal plans for runners.

 We’ve included examples of the race training programme from London Marathon to plan your nutrition for this day.

 * Beginner's guidelines as recommended by the London Marathon.

 Protein-rich foods at each meal are the priority for today with a light training session.
 Carbohydrates are lower today before increasing tomorrow, leading into the race.
 Try out some new meal options with a range of fruits and vegetables to provide micronutrients (vitamins and minerals) for the regeneration of muscles.

 Apple & linseed porridge

-Start the day the right way with a nutrient-packed oaty breakfast - full of stomach-friendly fibre, great for digestion.
+Start the day the right way with a nutrient-rich, oaty breakfast.
+This is full of stomach-friendly fibre – great for digestion.

 Find more expert advice and answers to your training questions in our marathon hub.

 This article was last updated on 20 February 2018.

 James Collins is recognised as a leading Performance Nutritionist through his work with Olympic and professional sport.
 Over the last decade he has worked with Arsenal FC, The English Institute of Sport and England Football.
 He works with elite and recreational athletes at his Harley Street practice, The Centre for Health & Human Performance: www.jamescollinsnutrition.com.